Dennis Gomes Memorial Casino Training Lab

 The slot machines were installed in Drexel’s Paul Peck Problem-Solving Building (101 N. 33rd St.) in April 2014, making Drexel the first university on the East Coast to provide on-site casino gaming equipment for educational purposes.

-The machines will not accept currency and are subject to all of the rules and regulations that apply to casinos, including 24-hour surveillance and notification of the Pennsylvania Gaming Control Board’s Enforcement Agency of every use.
-When not in use by casino management classes, the machines will be locked down.
+The machines do not accept currency and are subject to all of the rules and regulations that apply to casinos, including 24-hour surveillance and notification of the Pennsylvania Gaming Control Board’s Enforcement Agency of every use.
+When not in use by casino management classes, the machines are locked down.

-On Monday, October 6, the Center for Hospitality and Sport Management will be hosting a ribbon cutting ceremony and reception for the new Dennis Gomes Memorial Casino Training Lab.
-A ticketed fundraising dinner will also be held later in the evening.
+On Monday, October 6, 2014, the Center for Hospitality and Sport Management hosted a ribbon cutting ceremony and reception for the new Dennis Gomes Memorial Casino Training Lab attended by the Gomes family, industry professionals and university faculty and staff.